horizontalsystems/blockchain-crypto-guides/fundamentals/6-buying-cyrptocurrency-basics.md

 Expect to encounter following issues on most decentralized exchanges:

-- low liquidity
-- few assets
+- few crypto assets supported
+- no ways to deposit fiat currency
+- low trading liquidity
-- complex to use
+- technical and complex to use
-- no fiat

 For the most part such exchanges operate in a peer to peer manner where buyer and seller are connected to complete the purchase.

 Such exchanges do not require verification of any kind.
 There are no limitations in the amount that can be sold or purchased.
+Generally no data collected about the user.

 At this point in time it's fairly difficult for a beginner level user to participate in those.
 So, we are going to be looking at them in detail later on.

-// list some dexes